hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_4/translation_prose/223_knowledge_its_source_and_acquirement.md

 that the modern party, who believes in direct evidence only, never attaches any seriousness to such replies and proofs.

-Generally, all knowledge is divided into two classes, the Aparâ, secular, and the Parâ, spiritual.
+Generally, all knowledge is divided into two classes, the Aparā, secular, and the Parā, spiritual.
 One pertains to perishable things, and the other to the realm of the spirit.
 There is, no doubt, a great difference these two classes of knowledge, and the way to the attainment of the one may be entirely different from the way to the attainment of